History of Siberia: Prehistory and antiquity

 The establishment of the Xiongnu empire in the 3rd century BCE started a series of population movements.
 Many people were probably driven to the northern borders of the great Central Siberian Plateau.
-Turkic people such as the Yenisei Kirghiz had already been present in the Sayan region.
-Various Turkic tribes such as the Khaka and Uyghur migrated northwestwards from their former seats and subdued the Ugric people.
+Turkic people such as the Yenisei Kyrgyz had already been present in the Sayan region.
+Various Turkic tribes such as the Khakas and Uyghurs migrated northwestwards from their former seats and subdued the Ugric people.

 These new invaders likewise left numerous traces of their stay, and two different periods may be easily distinguished from their remains.
 They were acquainted with iron, and learned from their subjects the art of bronze casting, which they used for decorative purposes only.
 They refined the artistry of this work.
 Their pottery is more artistic and of a higher quality than that of the Bronze Age.
 Their ornaments are included among the collections at the Hermitage Museum in Saint Petersburg.